ooni/ooni.org/content/nettest/telegram.md

 Based on this methodology Telegram’s *app* is likely blocked if any of the following apply:

-* TCP connections to Telegram's access points fail;
+* TCP connections to all the tested Telegram access points fail

 * HTTP POST requests to Telegram's access points do *not* send back a response to OONI's servers.